 - Asian Garden Beetle

-Our double-barreled grub control approach also works on surface feeding insects like:
+Our double-barreled grub control approach also works on surface-feeding insects like:

 - Chinch Bugs